 Section 3.
-Provision of Annual Reports. (a) The State shall, or shall cause the Dissemination Agent to, not later than nine months after the end of the State's fiscal year (presently June 30), commencing with the report for the Fiscal Year ending June 30, 2009, provide to the MSRB an Annual report which is consistent with the requirements of Section 4 of this Disclosure Certificate.
-The Annual Report must be submitted in electronic format, accompanied by such identifying information as is prescribed by the MSRB, and may cross-reference other information as provided in Section 4 of this Disclosure Certificate; provided, that the audited financial statements of the State may be submitted separately from the balance of the Annual Report and later than the date required above for the filing of the Annual Report if they are not available by that date.
-If the State's fiscal year changes, it shall give notice of such change in the same manner as for a Listed Event under Section 5(c).
-The Annual Report shall be submitted on a standard form in use by industry participants or other appropriate form and shall identify the Bonds by name and CUSIP number.
+Provision of Annual Reports. (a) The State shall, or shall cause the Dissemination Agent to, not later than nine months after the end of the State's fiscal year (presently June 30), commencing with the report for the Fiscal Year ending June 30, 2009, to each Repository an Annual report which is consistent with the requirements of Section 4 of this Disclosure Certificate.
+The Annual Report may be submitted as a single document or as separate documents comprising a package and may cross-reference other information as provided in Section 4 of this Disclosure Certificate, provided that the audited financial statements of the State may be submitted separately from the balance of the Annual Report and later than the date required above for the filing of the Annual Report if they are not available by that date.
+If the State's fiscal year changes, it shall give notice of such change in the same manner as for a Listed Event under subsection 5(c).

 (b) Not later than 15 Business Days prior to said date, the State shall provide the Annual Report to the Dissemination Agent (if other than the State).
-If the State is unable to provide to the MSRB an Annual Report by the date required in subsection (a) above, the State shall send a notice to the MSRB in substantially the form attached as Exhibit B.
+If the State is unable to provide to the Repositories an Annual Report by the date required in subsection (a) above, the State shall send a notice to each Repository, the Municipal Securities Rulemaking Board and the State Repository, if any, in substantially the form attached as Exhibit A.

-(c) The Dissemination Agent shall (if the Dissemination Agent is other than the State), file a report with the State certifying that the Annual Report has been provided pursuant to this Disclosure Certificate, stating the date it was provided to the MSRB.
+(c) The Dissemination Agent shall:

+- (i) determine each year prior to the date for providing the Annual Report the name and address of each National Repository and the State Repository, if any; and - (ii) (if the Dissemination Agent is other than the State), file a report with the State certifying that the Annual Report has been provided pursuant to this Disclosure Certificate, stating the date it was provided and listing all the Repositories to which it was provided.

 Section 4.
 Contents of Annual Reports.
-The State's Annual Report shall contain or include by reference information of the type included in Appendix B to the final Official Statement (the "Official Statement") dated November 10, 2009, relating to the Bonds.
+The State's Annual Report shall contain or include by reference information of the type included in Appendix B to the final Official Statement (the "Official Statement") dated October 15, 2009, relating to the 2009 Series A Certificates.